 How Did the AMG Name Begin to Receive Worldwide Recognition?

 Aufrecht’s dissatisfaction with reputation alone fueled his drive to turn his original successful race car into a road-ready vehicle.
 1966 led to Aufrecht leaving Mercedes-Benz while convincing Melcher to tag along.
-The two German engineers founded their own company in 1967, which allowed them to develop and test racing engines independently.
+The two German engineers founded their own company in 1967, allowing them to develop and test racing engines independently.
 Private racing teams soon became loyal customers to Aufrecht and Melcher, while the Mercedes-Benz AMG 300 SEL 6.8 took second place at the 24 Hours of Spa event.

 The AMG 300 SEL 6.8’s racing results were a shock, considering how heavy the vehicle was compared to its competition.
 This innovation led to the AMG name spreading like wildfire across the world.